Skip to content

 n_jobs: int = 1,

-hdi_prob: float = 0.95,
+ci_prob: float = 0.95,

 ) -> NDArray | tuple[NDArray, ...]

-Predict smooth (or derivative) with optional uncertainty.
+Predict fitted values with optional uncertainty.

 Parameters: